chrisseaton/rhizome/doc/handles.md

 right by one.
 You don't need to subtract the one, as the one is shifted off the right-hand side of the value.

+We implement the same scheme as this in RubyJIT.

 This is really important to use because RubyJIT can emit machine code to do these operations directly, without having to talk to the host virtual machine.
 We can detect if a handle is a `fixnum` by looking at the bottom bit, and we can convert a handle to an integer value if it is a `fixnum` by shifting right by one.
 Both those operations are just one machine instruction on most architectures.

+#### The native call interface

+The `Interface` class handles calls between native code and Ruby.
+It turns objects into handles, and handles into objects as required.

+Calls from Ruby to native are relatively simple - you just pass the function and the arguments in and it does the call and returns the return value.
+The native code accepts arguments using the system's calling convention - the rules which say where the arguments go in memory or registers.

+For calls from native to Ruby, the `Interface` object gives us a pointer, which we then call using a machine code instruction.
+To make it easier to read the arguments when we get back into Ruby, where we can't easily access registers, we have devised a new calling convention.
+The receiver, the method name, and then the arguments are pushed onto the stack.
+The native call back into Ruby which `Interface` provides is then called passing the address of the stack, and the number of arguments on it.
+From Ruby, using our memory system, we can read the memory off the stack using the address we were given.

 #### Interaction with optimisations and deoptimisation